A Hierarchy of Nondeterminism: Nondeterminism and Reasoning about MDPs

 \section{Nondeterminism and Reasoning about MDPs}

 A probabilistic open system can be modeled by a \emph{Markov decision process} (MDP, for short).
 As we define formally below, an MDP describes the behavior of the system when it interacts with its environment.
 The behavior is probabilistic: each input provided by the environment induces a probability on the reaction of the system.
 Reasoning about the behavior of an MDP can proceed by taking its product with a deterministic automaton that describes a desired behavior for the MDP.
 Indeed, this product contains information on the probability that the interaction results in a behavior accepted by the automaton.
 When the automaton is nondeterministic, this information is lost, and thus reasoning about MDPs involves determinization.
-An automaton is said to be {\em good for MDPs} (GFM), if its product with MDPs maintains the probability of acceptance, and can therefore replace deterministic automata when reasoning about stochastic behaviors \cite{HPSSTWW20,STZ22}.
+An automaton is said to be {\em good-for-MDPs} (GFM), if its product with MDPs maintains the probability of acceptance, and can therefore replace deterministic automata when reasoning about stochastic behaviors \cite{HPSSTWW20,STZ22}.
 In Section~\ref{sec prob}, we related semantic determinism with almost-DBPness.
 In this section we relate semantic determinism with GFMness.
+The terminology used in this section is based on \cite{HPSSTWW20}.